eeriemyxi/tscout/README.md

 Tscout utilizes tree-sitter language grammar dynamic libraries to scout for useful (configurable) identifiers from source files and emits them on standard output.

-The dynamic libraries are loaded at runtime via `dlopen` and `dlsym` so that adding support for new parsers is as trivial as editing a JSON configuration file.
+The dynamic libraries are loaded at runtime so that adding support for new parsers is as trivial as editing a JSON configuration file.

-> [!IMPORTANT]
-> Only POSIX-based systems are supported at the moment.
-This is
-> because `dlopen` and `dlsym` are only defined by the POSIX standard.
-Windows
-> support is planned in upcoming releases.
+It works on both Windows and Linux.
+May work on other systems too, but I haven't tested.

 # Demo
 https://github.com/user-attachments/assets/77330090-8522-4377-96fe-cebf1b7a6ec5